Coleridge-Initiative/big-data-and-social-science/docs/02-ChapterWeb.md

 https://www.hhmi.org/scientists/browse?sort_by=field_scientist_last_name&sort_order=ASC&items_per_page=24

 Getting information from this web page programmatically requires us to follow the following steps:
-Constructing a URL that will give us the results we want Fetching the page using that URL
+1. Constructing a URL that will give us the results we want
+2. Getting the contents of the page using that URL
-Processing the html response to extract the pieces of information we are lookin for (such as names and specialties of the scientists)
+3. Processing the html response to extract the pieces of information we are lookin for (such as names and specialties of the scientists)

-Constructing the URL
+** Constructing the URL **
 This process involves first understanding how to construct a URL that will do the search we want.
 This is most easily done by playing with search functionality and investigating the URL structures that are